-CalTeach is a University of California system-wide program to recruit, support, and prepare exceptional secondary science and mathematics teachers.
-The initiative began in response to both state and national concerns about the critical shortage of qualified science and mathematics teachers.
+CalTeach is a University of California system-wide program to recruit, prepare, and support exceptional K-12 teachers in science and mathematics.
+The initiative began in response to both state and national concerns about the critical shortage of highly qualified elementary and secondary teachers.

-CalTeach at UCSB includes opportunities for both undergraduates and graduate teacher credential students.
+CalTeach at UCSB includes opportunities for both undergraduate students and graduate teacher credential candidates.
 These opportunities are outlined below.

-At the undergraduate level, CalTeach combines quality courses and classroom experiences to prepare students to enter a teacher credential program, such as the UCSB Gevirtz School’s Teacher Education Program.
-Many students taking CalTeach courses opt to fulfill the Science and Mathematics Education Minor.
-In addition, the Noyce CalTeach Physical Sciences and Engineering program, funded by the National Science Foundation, provides internship opportunities for undergraduates pursuing majors in chemistry, engineering, and physics to explore teaching as a career.
-Learn more about Noyce CTPSE here.
+At the undergraduate level, CalTeach combines quality courses and classroom experiences to prepare students to enter a teacher education program, such as the UCSB Gevirtz School’s Teacher Education Program.
+Many students taking CalTeach courses opt to fulfill the Science and Mathematics Education Minor, which has two tracks.
+One track is for prospective elementary teachers and the second is for prospective secondary teacher.

-Application for Noyce, Hearst, and Tuohy Scholarships for Mathematics and Science Teacher Education Applicants for 2014-15: Here
+Application for Noyce COASTAL Scholarships for Mathematics and Science Teacher Candidates for 2022-23: CLICK HERE FOR APPLICATION.

-A Learning Assistants Program in Chemistry is being developed to achieve the following goals: (1) to improve the quality of science education for all undergraduates; and (2) to recruit and prepare talented science majors for careers in teaching.
+The Learning Assistants Program in Chemistry achieves the following goals: (1) to improve the quality of science education for all undergraduates; and (2) to recruit and prepare talented science majors for careers in teaching.
 LAs work directly with peers in the general chemistry laboratory in a role similar to that of a Teaching Assistant (TA).
-This experience provides an opportunity for the LAs to develop deeper chemistry content knowledge, communication and teaching skills, and a deeper understanding of the learning process and compassion towards the students struggling to learn concepts.
-As the LAs learn STEM education pedagogy, they can practice what they learn as LAs in the chemistry lab.
+This experience provides an opportunity for the LAs to develop deeper chemistry content knowledge, communication skills, and teaching skills; an understanding of the learning process; and a sense of compassion towards those students struggling to learn concepts.
+As the LAs learn about STEM education pedagogy, they can practice what they learn as LAs in the chemistry lab.

-To apply, go to the following click on the following: Chem183 Learning Assistant Application F14
+To apply, click on the following: Chem 183 Learning Assistant Application S22.

 For more information about UCSB's CalTeach contact: